isomerpages/moe-kuochuansec/_cca/Performing Arts/Choir.md

 </tbody>
 </table>
 <p>Music making through Singing is an Art.
 In choir, our values are: Aspire,
-Perseverance and Team Work.We aim to provide a holistic education in this Performing Art(s) CCA to develop music literacy,&nbsp;interest and skills in Singing as well to develop performance excellence, to build character, team spirit,leadership skills and confidence.</p>
+Perseverance and Team Work.
+We aim to provide a holistic education in this Performing Art(s) CCA to develop music literacy,&nbsp;interest and skills in Singing as well to develop performance excellence, to build character, team spirit, leadership skills and confidence.</p>
 <h3>Area of Focus</h3>
 <table style="minWidth: 50px">
 <colgroup>